 NASA has implemented leave programs that work in coordination with one another to provide flexibility to NASA employees who are experiencing a personal or family medical emergency.
 For more information about these programs visit the Leave Programs website.
 NASA civil servants should direct questions about leave and other work-life balance options to their Center’s respective Human Resources Office (HRO).
 A list of Center Human Resources Office Sites are available through the HR Portal.

 Each NASA Center also offers Employee Assistance Programs (EAP) that provide voluntary, confidential, short-term, and free mental health/wellness support.
 All Civil Service Personnel are eligible and encouraged to explore EAP.

 At some Centers, on-site contractors are also eligible for some Employee Assistance Program (EAP) services.
 At Centers where Contractors are not eligible for EAP, some services are still available.
 Contractor employees are encouraged to ask their employers which EAP benefits their employers may make available.
 Some NASA contractors’ EAP resources may be listed on the EAP for Contractors page accessible from the Employee Assistance Program (EAP) website.

 4) NASA Postdoctoral Program (NPP) Fellows

-NPP Fellows are neither employees of NASA nor the NPP Contractor (currently the Universities Space Research Association, USRA).
-However, published NPP policies accommodate prolonged absences and are explained on the NPP Policies and Procedures Page.
+NPP Fellows are neither employees of NASA nor the NPP Contractor.
+However, published NPP policies accommodate prolonged absences and are accessible via the Obligations of the Appointment page.